 On July 15, 1993, 82-year-old Lino Lopez became the first person to die in the U.S. from Africanized honey bee stings.
 He was stung more than 40 times while trying to remove a colony from a wall in an abandoned building on his ranch near Harlingen, Texas.

-Arizona's first human fatality from Africanized Bees occurred in October, 1993 when 88-year-old Apache Junction woman disturbed a large Africanized honey bee colony in an abandoned building on her property and was stung numerous times.
+Arizona's first human fatality from Africanized bees occurred in October, 1993 when an 88-year-old Apache Junction woman disturbed a large Africanized honey bee colony in an abandoned building on her property and was stung numerous times.

-Although such fatalities are alarming, Africanized Bees probably present the greatest danger in the U.S. to American beekeeping and American agriculture in general.
+Although such fatalities are alarming, Africanized bees probably present a greater danger in the U.S. to American beekeeping and American agriculture than to humans.
 AHBs often enter European colonies to mingle and mate with them.
 Such mating results in more hybrid bees having African genes and tendencies dominating over European ones.
 An entire colony may suddenly take on aggressive and short-tempered behavior.

 SEARCH THIS SITE